tom-james-watson/Emote/README.md

 Emote is a modern emoji picker for Linux 🚀.
 Written in GTK3, Emote is lightweight and stays out of your way.

-Launch the emoji picker with the configurable keyboard shortcut `Ctrl+Alt+E` and select one or more emojis to have them be automatically pasted into your currently focused app.
+Launch the emoji picker with the configurable keyboard shortcut `Ctrl+Alt+E`, and select one or more emojis to have them be automatically pasted into your currently focused app.

+* 🍾 Built as a popup: quick invocation, and disappears when not needed, does not stay as a standalone window
+* 🫠 Provide a large and up-to-date list of emojis retrieved from [openmoji.org](https://openmoji.org/)
+* 🏛️ Shows the last used emojis by default
+* 🔎 Search text box automatically focused and ready to type when invoked
+* ⌨️ Can use shortcuts to navigates and select the emoji(s)
+* ✒️ Selected emoji automatically pasted to your currently focused app (X11 only)

-Note - Emote under Wayland cannot automatically paste the emoji into other apps and also requires manual registering of a global keyboard shortcut - [Hotkey In Wayland](https://github.com/tom-james-watson/Emote/wiki/Hotkey-In-Wayland).
+ℹ️ Note - Emote under Wayland cannot automatically paste the emoji into other apps and also requires manual registering of a global keyboard shortcut - [Hotkey In Wayland](https://github.com/tom-james-watson/Emote/wiki/Hotkey-In-Wayland).
 This is due to intentional restrictions in the design of Wayland itself.

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/tom-james-watson/Emote/master/images/screenshot.png">